PERFORMING ARTS AT QVCC

-Guitar I and Guitar II: Two courses that provide a basic foundation in guitar playing and musicianship.
+MUS* 141 Guitar I and MUS* 142 Guitar II is a combined class offered live and in-person at the college.
+These classes deliver a foundation in guitar playing and musicianship.
 Guitar I is for students with no previous experience in the guitar or general music.
-Literacy in guitar notation and tab reading, and an accurate sense of rhythm is developed.
-Also established are skills in strumming chords and playing melodies for folk, rock, pop, surf music, and ensemble playing.
-Guitar II is for students who have some experience with the guitar, know a few chords, and feel ready to increase their knowledge.
-It’s a great time to pick up an instrument and start playing — or time to get better at wielding the “axe.”
-Many people started playing this year during quarantine – it’s a fun and never too late to pick-up the guitar.
-So grab a guitar and join in!
-Instructor: Chris Monti.
+Literacy in guitar notation and tab reading, and an accurate sense of rhythm will be developed.
+Students will learn techniques for strumming chords and playing melodies for folk, rock, pop, and ensemble playing.
+Guitar II is for students who have taken Guitar I or for students who have a basic understanding of the guitar but have not advanced beyond a beginning level.
+It’s a great time to pick up an instrument and start playing — or a time to get better at wielding the “axe.”
+These courses are taught by Providence-based freelance musician Christopher Sadlers.
+The 3-credit classes runs 6:30 pm to 9:20 pm on Monday evenings beginning January 23, 2023.